aspose-cells/Aspose.Cells-API-References/english/go-cpp/BorderCollection/SetColor/_index.md

 ## SetColor function

-Sets the <see cref="Color"/> of all borders in the collection.
+Sets the Color of all borders in the collection.

 ```go